serverless/serverless/docs/providers/aws/cli-reference/dev.md

 <!-- DOCS-SITE-LINK:END -->

-# AWS - Dev Mode
+# AWS - Dev

-This command activates dev mode on the specified stage and region.
-Dev mode allows you to run, develop, and test your functions locally while they are being invoked in real-time remotely on AWS Lambda.
+This command activates a development session on the specified stage and region.
+This allows you to run, develop, and test your functions locally while they are being invoked in real-time remotely on AWS Lambda.
 It establishes a long-running CLI session that connects directly to your Lambda functions, waiting for events to invoke them.
 This method significantly simplifies the development of your functions locally, eliminating the need for deployment after every change, and allows you to work with real infrastructure without any emulation.

 ```bash
 serverless dev